Private highway: Asia

 As of 2003, the Hong Kong government was planning to securitize five toll tunnels and a toll bridge through bond issues.
-India also has a private highway under-construction between the two cities of Bangalore and Mysore in the state of Karnataka.
+India also had a private highway under-construction between the two cities of Bangalore and Mysore in the state of Karnataka.
 A vast number of the country's road projects have been upgraded under a public-private partnership, thus operating similar to private highways.
 In Indonesia, many toll roads are built by private companies, and private toll roads are being built in Bangladesh.

 North America

 Mexico has some highways operated by private companies.
-The 108 km Highway 407 ETR through the Greater Toronto Area is operated privately under a 99-year lease agreement with the provincial government.
+In Canada, the 108 km Highway 407 ETR through the Greater Toronto Area is operated privately under a 99-year lease agreement with the provincial government.
 The highway uses electronic toll collection.
 Users who do not have a toll tag (called a transponder) in their vehicle are tracked by automatic number plate recognition, with the toll bill being mailed to the address of the plate on file.
 There are also some private highways in the United States.